e-Spirit/fcecom-bridge-commons/README.md

 ## Logging
 For logging a `createLogger(logLevel)` function is provided.
-The Logger in turn provides several methods corresponding with the Log Levels, such that it will only Log the input when an appropriate LogLevel is used.
+The Logger in turn provides several methods corresponding with the log levels, such that it will only Log the input when an appropriate LogLevel is used.

-Please note that the LogLevel can also be passed to the Config when creating the Express server.
+Please note that the LogLevel can also be passed to the config when creating the Express server.
-This Log Level determines which http status codes are logged by the express server.
+This log level determines which http status codes are logged by the express server.

 The possible Loglevels, their corresponding methods and the status codes that are logged are listed below.